metasansana/pipes/README.md

 A transform, validator, filter in a pipeline has the following signature:

-`function(key, value, flow, arg1..argn)`
+`function(key, value, line, arg1..argn)`

 Where `arg1..argn` represents any arguments declared in the spec.

-`flow` refers to an instance of the `Flow` class which coordinates the flow or key value pairs through the pipeline.
+`line` refers to an instance of the `Pipeline` class which coordinates the filtering of a key value pair.

-Each filter in the pipeline is executed one by one and MUST call `flow.next()` when finished, in order for the pipeline to keep running.
+Each filter in the pipeline is executed one by one and MUST call `line.next()` when finished, in order for the pipeline to keep running.

-`flow.next()` is defined as:
+`line.next()` is defined as:

 ```javascript